6:00 – 8:00 pm

 All three of the teachers facilitating the group identify as white, U.S. citizens, and Zen Buddhist priests.
 We understand the limitations of our experiences in relation to race, and strive to bring cultural humility to our facilitation of these groups.

-Book: Homegoing by Ya’a Gyasi
+-May: Homegoing by Ya’a Gyasi

 -March: Sing, Unburied, Sing by Jesmyn Ward and instead of an article, we are asking members to watch the film “I Am Not Your Negro” (available through PBS and streaming through Amazon)